 Remind your child to check their new working hours, study timetable, pre-reading and travel time so they become familiar with the rhythm their new life will take.
-Once they know where they'll be living, it's a good idea for them to try a practise journey to the office (preferably during the rush hour) and their training centre to get a feel for the journey time and what's in the local area.
+Whether they're living at home with your or somewhere else, it's a good idea for them to try a practise journey to the office (preferably during the rush hour) and their training centre to get a feel for the journey time and what's in the local area.
 It's not recommended for this all to be new on their first day!